 Peter is not sorry.
 He is angry.
 Angry at everything and everybody.
 He’s about to lose the one thing that means most to him: his Navy career.
 All because he was stupid enough to fall in love.

 A chance meeting at a rooftop party in London sees the two ex-lovers steal a passionate kiss.
 But Peter has a new girlfriend and Kaisa’s career in journalism is finally taking off.
 Is it too late, or can Peter and Kaisa love each other again?

 If you like Nordic fiction, or a page-turning military love story, then you’ll adore this gem of a novel by the Finnish author Helena Halme.

-You can find more about the latest installment in The Englishman series here.
+You can find more about the latest installment in The Nordic Heart Series series here.

 Would you like to know how Kaisa’s story began?

 TheYoung Heart is a prequel novella to The Nordic Heart Romance series of books and has been described as ‘Lolita meets Nordic Noir’.